A small forest with many activities such as hiking trails, hunting, and wildlife watching.

 A large park along the Muscatatuck River with trails totaling to about 10 miles with a wide variety of other activities for visitors to participate in.
-Muscatatuck Park has kayaking/canoeing in the early summer, birding, fishing, hiking, rock climbing, and more.
+Muscatatuck Park has kayaking/canoeing in the early summer, birding, fishing, hiking, and more.
 This park also has a fairly new playground for kids that was installed in 2017 and intend to place a "splash pad" to accompany the playground for more fun with the kids.

 This wildlife refuge is over 7,000 acres and includes wetlands.
 These wetlands foster a variety of uncommon amphibians and reptiles like four-toed salamanders and north copperbelly water snakes.
 The Muscatatuck National Wildlife Refuge is dedicated to preserving its combination of wetlands, grasslands, and forest.

 The buildings and restrooms are currently closed, but the refuge is open!